junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 {:.no_toc}

+## Here are some suggestions for getting more vitamins, minerals, and proteins at low cost.

+  1. Breast milk.
+This is the cheapest, healthiest, and most complete food for a baby.
+The mother can eat plenty of plant foods and turn them into the perfect baby food, breast milk.
+Breastfeeding is not only best for the baby, it saves money and prevents diseases!

+  2. Eggs and chicken.
+In many places eggs are one of the cheapest and best forms of animal protein.
+They can be cooked and mixed with foods given to babies who cannot get breast milk.
+Or they can be given along with breast milk as the baby grows older.

+  Eggshells that are boiled, finely ground, and mixed with food can provide needed calcium for pregnant women who develop sore, loose teeth or muscle cramps.

+  Chicken is a good, often fairly cheap form of animal protein, especially if the family raises its own chickens.

+  3. Liver, heart, kidney, and blood.
+These are especially high in protein, vitamins, and iron (for anemia) and are often cheaper than other meat.
+Also fish is often cheaper than other meat, and is just as nutritious.

   4. Beans, peas, lentils, and other legumes are a good cheap source of protein.
 If allowed to sprout before cooking and eating, they are higher in vitamins.
 Baby food can be made from beans by cooking them well, and then straining them through a sieve, or by peeling off their skins, and mashing them.

   Beans, peas, and other legumes are not only a low-cost form of protein.
 Growing these crops makes the soil richer so that other crops will grow better afterwards.
 For this reason, crop rotation and mixed crops are a good idea (see p. w13).

   5. Dark green leafy vegetables have some iron, a lot of vitamin A, and some protein.
 The leaves of sweet potatoes, beans and peas, pumpkins and squash, and baobab are especially nutritious.
 They can be dried, powdered, and mixed with babies’ gruel.

   Note: Light green vegetables like cabbage and lettuce have less nutritional value.
 It is better to grow ones with dark colored leaves.

   6. Cassava (manioc) leaves contain 7 times as much protein and more vitamins than the root.
 If eaten together with the root, they add food value, at no additional cost.
 The young leaves are best.

   7. Lime soaked maize (corn).
 When soaked in lime (cal) before cooking, as is the custom in much of Latin America, maize is richer in calcium.
 Soaking in lime also allows more of the vitamins (niacin) and protein to be used by the body.

   8. Rice, wheat, and other grains are more nutritious if their outer skins are not removed during milling.
 Moderately milled rice and whole wheat contain more proteins, vitamins, and minerals than the white, over milled product.

   NOTE: The protein in wheat, rice, maize, and other grains can be better used by the body when they are eaten with beans or lentils.

   9. Cook vegetables, rice, and other foods in little water.
 And do not overcook.
 This way fewer vitamins and proteins are lost.
 Be sure to drink the leftover water, or use it for soups or in other foods.

   10. Many wild fruits and berries are rich in vitamin C as well as natural sugars.
 They provide extra vitamins and energy.
 (Be careful not to eat berries or fruit that are poisonous.)

   11. Cooking in iron pots or putting a piece of old iron or horseshoe in the pan when cooking beans and other foods adds iron to food and helps prevent anemia.
 More iron will be available if you also add tomatoes.

 # [118](#page-118)